srid/nixid/README.md

 Like `ghcid -T` but for Nix

-`nixid` is a [flake-parts](https://flake.parts/) module for running Nix expressions in a loop, so you can iterate on them in a text editor rather than in `nix repl`.
+`nixid` is a [flake-parts](https://flake.parts/) module for running Nix expressions in a feedback loop, so you can iterate on them in a text editor rather than in `nix repl`.

 ## Usage